nethajisubash/ETLLoadPipelineNotification/README.md

 - **Amazon SNS** → Sends success/failure notifications via email
 - **Amazon CloudWatch** → Centralized logging and monitoring

-## 📋 Prerequisites
-- An **AWS account**
-  - Glue is **not free tier**; S3, Lambda, EventBridge, SNS, and CloudWatch have limited free-tier usage
-- Basic familiarity with the **AWS Console**
-- **Python knowledge** for Lambda scripting

-## ⚡ Quick Start
-Clone this repository to access example Lambda code and IAM policy templates.
-Follow the guide (or the referenced YouTube tutorial) to:

-- Create S3 buckets and folders
-- Set up Lambda triggers and IAM permissions
-- Build and configure a Glue ETL job
-- Connect Glue job status to EventBridge & SNS for notifications
-- Enable CloudWatch for monitoring
-- Customize Lambda and Glue for your use case

 ## 💡 Key Features
 - **Event-driven automation** → Upload a file to start the pipeline